Kaltsoon/react-native-material/material/4-testing-and-extending-our-app.md

 Now you can import the `SignInContainer` component in the test file and use it in the test.
 As in the previous exercise, you can choose how to organize the test files.

-Note that Formik's form submissions is _asynchronous_ so expecting the `onSubmit` function to be called immediately after pressing the submit button wont work.
+Note that Formik's form submissions are _asynchronous_ so expecting the `onSubmit` function to be called immediately after pressing the submit button won't work.
 You can get around this issue by making the test function an async function using the `async` keyword and using the Native Testing Library's [wait](https://www.native-testing-library.com/docs/next/api-async#wait) helper function.
 The `wait` function can be used to wait for expectations to pass.
-Here is a rough example how to use it:
+Here is a rough example of how to use it:

 ```javascript
 import React from 'react';